wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/intro-to-m365-core-services/includes/7-accessibility-microsoft-365.md

 >[!VIDEO https://www.microsoft.com/videoplayer/embed/RE3WSd3]

 Our accessibility efforts focus on the following accessibility standards (EN 301 549, U.S. Section 508, WCAG 2.0, ISO/IEC 40500).
-Here is a list of some of the key accessibility features available on Windows 10 and Office 365.
+Here is a list of some of the key accessibility features available on Windows 10 and Microsoft 365.

 ## Vision